bafflingbits/graph_n4_solution/README.md

 was some way to break it into smaller pieces that can be verified.

-One thing that is nice about a lifting calculation, if that the resulting "coefficients" are like "proof certificate" for the result.
-Anyone, or any program, willing to multiply out the polynomial sum can verify the result.
+One thing that is nice about a lifting calculation, if that the resulting "coefficients" are like a "proof certificate" for the result.
+Anyone willing to multiply out the polynomial sum and collect like terms, can verify the result.

 The simpliest is `g42_forbidden_multicolor_3star.s` as it only requires the constraints from two colors to derive: `w0101*w0201*w0301`.

 That could easily be checked by hand.
-The following however eventually become quite unreasonable to verify by hand.
+The following however, eventually become quite unreasonable to verify by hand.
 So later they will be verified by Mathematica as an external check.